leftshiftone/conveyjs/README.md

 Acts as the base listener.

 ### OffSwitch Listener
-If an input text area should only be visible when a input is required, this is the listener to be used.
+If an input text area should only be visible when an input is required, this is the listener to be used.

 ## Behaviour